-In this course, students will have the opportunity to visit and learn about health care in another country or location.
-They will explore different cultural meanings attached to health and well-being, see how healthcare policy is implemented in other countries and communities, and learn about access to and quality of health care in another global context.
-Prerequisite: SOCW 555.
+Students will have the opportunity to visit and learn about health care in another cultural context (abroad or locally).
+They will explore different cultural meanings attached to health and well-being, see how health care policy is implemented in other contexts, and learn about access to and quality of health care in varied local and global settings.